1and1/reactive/reactive-kafka-example/src/main/java/net/oneandone/incubator/neo/http/sink/README.md

 //...
 ```

 By calling the `submit` method first it will be tried to perform the submission.
 The submit methods returns either the call is sucessfully or it is failed for the *first* time.
 By calling the `submitAsync` the call returns immediately without waiting for the response.
-In this case a `CompletableFuture` is returned
+In this case a `CompletableFuture` is returned.

 ```
 HttpSink sink = HttpSink.target(myUri)
-                        .withRetryAfter(Duration.ofSeconds(2), Duration.ofMillis(30), Duration.ofMinutes(5))
+                        .withRetryAfter(Duration.ofSeconds(2), Duration.ofMillis(30), Duration.ofMinutes(5), Duration.ofMinutes(30), Duration.ofHours(7))
 					    .withPersistency(myWorkingDir)
                         .open();
 // ...